 To qualify for Medicaid, individuals who are entitled to Medicare must apply for and enroll in Medicare.
 See WAC 182-503-0505 for more information about this requirement.
-For detailed information on the health insurance coverage plans Medicare offers, see Medicare and spenddown.

 In summary, the Medicare Savings Program has four levels of coverage, based on income, with the lowest income standard to qualify for QMB and the highest income standard to qualify for QDWI.
 MN resource standards also apply.